 Note: Don't use the Timer if your recipe includes eggs, fresh milk or other ingredients that may spoil.
-The Breadman® Timer should not be used for Fruit & Nut or Dough cycles.
+The Breadman® Timer can't be used for Fruit & Nut, Batter Bread TM or Dough cycles.

 To preset your Breadman®, follow these steps: